djjudas21/puppet-freeradius/README.md

 #### `freeradius::script`

 Install a helper script, e.g. which might be called upon by a virtual server.
-These are placed in `/etc/raddb/scripts` and are not automatically included by the server.
+These are placed in `scripts` and are not automatically included by the server.

 ```puppet
 freeradius::script{ 'myperlscript.pl':